9 Bridges to GIS software

 Here, we break lines at each intersection to ensure that the subsequent routing algorithm can actually turn right or left at an intersection, and save the output in a GRASS object named

-Probably a few of our cycling station points do not exactly lie on a street segment.
+It is likely that a few of our cycling station points will not lie exactly on a street segment.

 However, to find the shortest route between them, we need to connect them to the nearest streets segment.